octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_tutorial_if_false.svg)
 <small className="figure">FIGURE 9: Illustration of the `IF` instruction (false case)</small>

-Obviously the conditional branching is very useful and can be combined with other instructions that set up this condition such as comparison operators.
+Obviously the conditional branching is very useful and can be combined with other instructions that set up conditions such as comparison operators.

 ##### Comparison

-Elements of the stack can be compared if they belongs to comparable type.
-For example two integer can be compared but an integer and a string cannot.
+Elements of the stack can be compared if they belong to a comparable type.
+For example, two integers can be compared but an integer and a string cannot.

 The `COMPARE` instruction compares the top two elements of the stack.
 It consumes the two top elements and returns an integer at the top of the stack.
-The returned value is -1 if the first element is smaller than the second one; 0 if the two first elements are equal; 1 otherwise.
+The outcome value is -1 if the first element is smaller than the second one; 0 if the two first elements are equal; 1 otherwise.

 ![](../../static/img/michelson/michelson_instruction_compare_example.svg)
 <small className="figure">FIGURE 9: Illustration of the `COMPARE` instruction</small>

-The `EQ` instruction consumes the top element and returns ont top of the stack a boolean.
-It return _True_ if this value is zero, _False_ otherwise.
+The `EQ` instruction consumes the top element and returns a boolean on top of the stack.
+It returns _True_ if this value is zero, _False_ otherwise.

-The combination of the `COMPARE` and `EQ` instructions allows to create boolean conditions based on number comparison.
+The combination of the `COMPARE` and `EQ` instructions allows you to create boolean conditions based on a number comparison.
-The following sequence verify if two numbers are equal and returns a boolean answer on top of the stack.
+The following sequence verifies if two numbers are equal and returns a boolean answer on top of the stack.

 ```js
 COMPARE;